cloud-gov/cg-site/_docs/compliance/compliance-community.md

 ## Manage your mailing list subscription

-Email us at [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov) and we’ll help you manage your LISTSERV subscription.
+Email us at [cloud-gov-compliance@gsa.gov](mailto:cloud-gov-compliance@gsa.gov) and we’ll help you manage your LISTSERV subscription.
 The most common requests are to:
 * receive a daily digest (instead of each individual message),
 * access the mailing list archive, and
 * unsubscribe.